Skip to main content

 • (Student/artist’s name), (year and course), (College/Institute), UAL | Photograph: (name), Art Direction: (name), Lighting: (name), Styling: (name), etc.

-When student work is part of a campaign designed by a department or agency, include both the student credit and campaign design direction:
+When student work is included in a campaign, include both the student credit and campaign design direction:

 Five performers in colourful, avant-garde costumes engage in a dramatic, exaggerated pose on a minimalist stage.